AmrutaPandhare/AmrutaPandhare.github.io/_projects/5_project.md

 category: study
 ---

-𝐎ptical Mark Recognition (OMR) sheets have been widely used across the globe for grading purposes.
-This project suggests an accurate and cost efficient system for the evaluation of the OMR sheet.
-Based on the image and answers provided by the user the system successfully calculates the results and stores the result in a CSV file.
-The user can scan one sheet at a time or can scan the entire folder according to his/her needs
+𝐎ptical Mark Recognition (OMR) sheets are commonly used for grading purposes worldwide.
+This project offers a precise and cost-effective system for evaluating OMR sheets.
+The system accurately calculates the results and stores them in a CSV file based on the image and answers provided by the user.
+The user can choose to scan one sheet at a time or an entire folder as per their requirement.

-OMR is generally used as direct input for data of censuses and surveys and is perfect for discrete data handling, whose values are limited set.
-In the field of education widely uses OMR technique can process objective questions in exams, as Scholastic Aptitude Test-SAT, Graduate Record Examination-GRE.
-However, there are a few drawbacks limiting the application of OMR technology.
-Earlier OCR used an optical scanner to scan the paper as bitmap image and the software was used to realize the texts and the images.
-These OCRs matched these input images with the stored bitmap images which resulted in inaccuracy due to its hit-and-miss pattern recognition
+OMR is a popular method for inputting data for censuses and surveys, especially for handling discrete data with limited values.
+In education, OMR is widely used to process objective questions in exams such as the Scholastic Aptitude Test-SAT and Graduate Record Examination-GRE.
+However, OMR has some limitations that restrict its applications.
+In the past, optical scanners were used to scan the paper as a bitmap image, and software was used to recognize the texts and images.
+This OCR method resulted in inaccuracies due to hit-and-miss pattern recognition when matching input images with stored bitmap images.

-This system eliminate the installation of heavy machinery, and expensive scanners in return saving time and cost.
-The proposed work consist of an ordinary webcam, and a computer/laptop for computation purpose.
+This system eliminates the need for heavy machinery and expensive scanners, thus saving time and cost.
+The proposed method involves an ordinary webcam and a computer/laptop for computation purposes.

 <!--
     ---